Weil Lab

 • Weil Lab Project: Interactions between Vibrio cholerae and Rothia mucilanginosa

-• Weil Lab Position: Medical Student Research Year (from Duke University), 2020-2021
+• Weil Lab Position: Medical Student Researcher (from Duke University), 2020-2021

 • Current Position: Psychiatry Resident (Mount Sinai)